getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 Technically, this isn't iterating over the values, but iterating over the indices, where you then use the index to reference the value, as `myArray[i]`.

+**Note:** ES5 also added several iteration helpers for arrays, including `forEach(..)`, `every(..)`, and `some(..)`.
+Each of these helpers accepts a function callback to apply to each element in the array, differing only in they respectively respond to a return value from the callback. `forEach(..)` will iterate over all values in the array, and ignores any callback return values. `every(..)` keeps going until the end *or* the callback returns a `false` (or "falsy") value, whereas `some(..)` keeps going until the end *or* the callback returns a `true` (or "truthy") value.

-In the same way, if you iterate on an object with a `for-in` loop, you're getting at the values indirectly, because it's actually iterating only over the enumerable properties of the object, leaving you to access the properties manually to get the values.
+If you iterate on an object with a `for-in` loop, you're also only getting at the values indirectly, because it's actually iterating only over the enumerable properties of the object, leaving you to access the properties manually to get the values.

 **Note:** As contrasted with iterating over an array's indices in a numerically ordered way (`for`-loop or other iterators), the order of iteration over an object's properties is **not guaranteed** and may vary between different JS engines. **Do not rely** on any observed ordering for anything that requires consistency among environments, as any observed agreement is unreliable.

-Helpfully, ES6 adds a `for-of` loop syntax for iterating over arrays and objects (if the object defines its own iterator):
+But what if you want to iterate over the values directly instead of the array indicies (or object properties)?
+Helpfully, ES6 adds a `for-of` loop syntax for iterating over arrays (and objects, if the object defines its own iterator):

 ```js
 var myArray = [ 1, 2, 3 ];